 The Palace of Versailles was the colossal home Louis XIV build in the late 17th century, just outside of Paris.
 It is a symbol of French royalty and absolute monarchy.
 Louis XIV transformed the hunting lodge into a massive palace.

 Today, it remains open with its beautifully detailed architecture, lush landscapes, and quintessentially French décor.
-From stunning works of art to admiring gorgeous gardens, The Palace of Versailles offers a truly inspiring experience.
+The Palace of Versailles offers a truly inspiring experience, from stunning works of art to admiring gorgeous gardens.
 The Palace of Versailles sees nearly 10 million visitors annually, making it one of the most visited historic sites in the world.

 Visiting the Palace of Versailles